MooCalf/OnlinePortfolio/README.md

 # MooCalf Portfolio

 Hey there! 👋 This is my personal portfolio website where I showcase my work in 3D modeling, graphic design, and community management.
-I built this with React and had a lot of fun adding smooth animations, a dark/light theme toggle, and an interactive project showcase.
+I built this with React and quite a numbver of other libraries and resources.
+This website was inspired by PedroTech, whose youtube tutorial helped me alot in learning how to make this website.
+I had a lot of fun making all the smooth animations, a dark/light theme, and an interactive project showcase.
+Hope you all like it!

 ## What's Cool About This Site